sap-tutorials/Tutorials/tutorials/ai-core-code/ai-core-code.md

 ### Scheduling Execution (optional)

-AI core Also provides the functionality to auto shedule Executions based on Time.
+AI core Also provides the functionality to auto schedule Executions based on Time.

-To shedule an Execution at particular time of the day visit ML `operations > shedules` and click on Add
+To schedule an Execution at particular time of the day visit ML `operations > schedules` and click on Add

 <!-- border -->![image](img/ail/Schedule1.jpg)

-Choose senario as House price and click on next
+Choose scenario as House price and click on next

 <!-- border -->![image](img/ail/Schedule2.jpg)